A commercial letter of credit is the most common type of letter of credit in usage. In fact, it is commonly known as a regular letter of credit.

 The overall liquidity of the importer increases as the banker takes over the obligations of the buyer.
 This can help the buyer enter into transactions more than the expected limit due to its business size.
 It even helps the seller in the worst case where the importer might turn bankrupt.
 The probability of forged international transactions has gone down to an extent due to the rise in the use of these customizable letters of credit.
 Suppose there is any dispute in the execution of the transaction.
 In that case, the seller has an option to withdraw his consent on the transaction, which is otherwise not possible in a usual course of business.
 The certainty of the amount, better planning of the cash flows, and reduced risk of bad debts are a few of the benefits of the evolvement of a commercial letter of credit in the usual course of business.

 Increase in the Administration Cost

 The cost being paid to the banks for managing the letter is an additional cost for the business.
 It is of a significant amount to a regular businessman with the import-export business.
-Next is the changing regulation rules and the requirement to comply with the same has added to the daily routine jobs and has made it difficult from a compliance perspective.
+Next is the changing regulation rules, and the requirement to comply with the same has added to the daily routine jobs and has made it difficult from a compliance perspective.

 Even though the issuance of the letter is based upon the shipping documents, what is being ignored is the quality of goods which isn’t something the banker is aware of.
-The buyer can indeed end up getting something which is different than the promised goods in the letter.
-Other than this, the other risks involved are the exposure to forex fluctuation, expiry of the letter before the execution of the sale of goods, the chances of defaulting/bankruptcy of the issuing bank are being ignored here.
+The buyer can indeed end up getting something different than the promised goods in the letter.
+Other than this, the other risks involved are the exposure to forex fluctuation, expiry of the letter before the execution of the sale of goods, and the chances of defaulting/bankruptcy of the issuing bank being ignored here.